My rating: 5 of 5 stars

 “When your external actions reflect your internal code,” writes Chérie, “you are in alignment with your morality.
 This is how an individual gains integrity” (52).

-And as far as I’m concerned, integrity is missing in many parts of the world and in many dark places that fill the hearts, the minds and spirits of men and women and children.
+As far as I’m concerned, integrity is missing in many parts of the world and in many dark places that fill the hearts, the minds and spirits of men and women and children.
 Integrity is a valuable gift to yourself and should never be taken lightly, and from there character is born.
 Now that’s a lasting gift, to yourself and to the world.